seandogg/takehome/README.md

 # Notes / Process

 ## Scoping
 During the scoping/estimation phase, I eye the design from top to bottom, creating a "class tree" for the page.
-Here I'm also noting any tools or approaches that come to mind.
-This also helps me name classes consistenly down the line.
+Here I'm also noting any tools or approaches that come to mind (here I noted [tiny-slider](https://github.com/ganlanyuan/tiny-slider) which I wanted to use for the main carousel).
+This also helps me name classes later in the project when I'm painting my class tree in HTML/liquid.

-For this design my class tree looks like this:
+For this design, my class tree looks like this:

 ```
 page